-Barbara G. Tucker is the author of Leading in a Strange Land: A Study in Daniel and Leadership, and five novels: Bringing Abundance Back, The Unexpected Christmas Visitors, Traveling Through, Cross Road, and Legacy.
+Barbara G. Tucker is the author of Leading in a Strange Land: A Study in Daniel and Leadership, and 6 novels: Long Lost Family, Bringing Abundance Back, The Unexpected Christmas Visitors, Traveling Through, Cross Road, and Legacy.
 She is also a college administrator, professor of communication, mother, wife, ESL instructor, Bible teacher, and Christ-follower.
 She lives in Northwest Georgia.
 Subscribe for RSS feeds.
 Her website is barbaragrahamtucker.com

 Charles Colson is one of my heroes in the faith, which does not mean I always agree with everything he says (why do I even have to say that? isn't it obvious? apparently not any more.
 Admiration now means lock step agreement, for some reason, as if we can't think for ourselves.)
 This was his email of the day from Breakpoint, a good way to transition to 2011.